1812 Assistant Retirement Analyst

 Supplemental Questionnaire Evaluation (Weight: 100%):

-Candidates will be prompted to complete a supplemental questionnaire as part of the online employment application.
+Applicants who meet the minimum qualifications will be sent a supplemental questionnaire.
 The Supplemental Questionnaire Evaluation is designed to measure knowledge, skills and/or abilities in job-related areas which may include but not be limited to: knowledge of administration of benefit plans; ability to perform calculations; ability to research and analyze data; ability to counsel members on benefit issues; ability to communicate effectively in writing; ability to establish and maintain positive and effective working relationships with staff, members, and others; and ability to use a computerized data system.